mastaehe/bonsaiai.github.io/source/includes/cli-reference/_commands.html.md

 Options:
   --brain TEXT    Override to target another BRAIN.
-  --project TEXT  Override to target another project directory.
-  -h, --help      Show this message and exit.
+  --project TEXT  Override to target another project directory -h, --help      Show this message and exit.
 ```

-`bonsai push` will upload the entire project file contents and all accompanying files to the Bonsai AI Engine and can be viewed on [beta.bons.ai](https://beta.bons.ai).
+`bonsai push` uploads the entire project file contents and all accompanying files to the Bonsai AI Engine and can be viewed on [beta.bons.ai][2].
 You can override the BRAIN you want to push to or the project directory you want to push.

 ## bonsai sims list